An Introduction to Plain Lime Plastering

 Michal is the founder of All Things Lime, a small but dynamic company which helps owners of traditional buildings and national charities to look after their historic buildings.
 Michal believes in a positive and sensible approach towards caring for historic buildings, and is also interested in traditional methods of working and keeping the craft alive by researching and using different lime plasters (such as chalk lime and hot lime).

 COVID-19 Health and Safety Measures: We ask all delegates to bring and wear their own mask during the workshop.
 Hand washing stations and hand sanitiser will be available.
-If you have any symptoms of Coronavirus (COVID-19) - a new, continuous cough; high temperature; a loss or change to your sense of smell or taste - or have been in close contact with someone who has symptoms of the virus, we ask that you inform us immediately and do not attend the workshop.
 Our measures are subject to change in accordance with Government guidelines.

 Booking Terms & Conditions